 We can explore numerous techniques that create strong satisfying partnerships that can weather turmoil and upset in a confident and re-affirming way.
 Whether it's used to prevent further disruption or improving and nurturing bonds, counselling can be an effective tool in facilitating mutual growth, respect and understanding.

-Although I specialise in the above areas, I have experience in many other approaches.
-These include Person-centred, Psychodynamic, Transactional Analysis, Inner Child Work, Dialectical Behaviour Therapy, Single Session Therapy, Dreamwork, Solution-Focused Brief Therapy, Gestalt and Mindfulness Based Cognitive Therapy.
+Although I specialise in the above areas, I have developed my own approach, which integrates other approaches with philosophy, neuroscience and my own ideas.
+The other approaches include include Person-centred, Narrative Therapy, Psychodynamic, Transactional Analysis, Inner Child Work, Dialectical Behaviour Therapy, Single Session Therapy, Dreamwork, Solution-Focused Brief Therapy.